Bill Miller Bar-B-Q Enterprises: Business model

 In the early 1950s, Bill Miller Bar-B-Q was one of the first to offer quality food-to-go in five minutes, something almost unheard of at the time.
 Its concept of serving barbecued meats and fresh pies and breads on a daily basis from a central commissary was unique to its industry..
 Miller designed the original barbecue pits he used in the 1950s and the large industrial sized ones used today, which can cook up to 2,500 pounds of brisket at one time in 18 to 20 hours.

-The central office of Bill Miller Bar-B-Q, is located in downtown San Antonio adjacent to the San Antonio Police Department's former headquarters.
-The plant is built according to the U.S. Federal Government's meat-packing guidelines and is inspected routinely by the City of San Antonio and the State of Texas.
-Bill Miller Bar-B-Q owns all its own real estate and buildings and operates its own distribution center.
+The central office and primary production plant of Bill Miller Bar-B-Q were historically located in downtown San Antonio at South Santa Rosa Street and East César Chávez Boulevard, adjacent to the San Antonio Police Department’s former headquarters.
+Established at that downtown campus in 1971, the plant operated out of repurposed structures—including a former Goodyear tire facility and a leather plant—adapted to comply with U.S. federal meat-packing guidelines and routinely inspected by both the City of San Antonio and the State of Texas.

+The company owns all its real estate and buildings and operates its own distribution center.
+To support expansion, Bill Miller Bar-B-Q relocated its headquarters, central kitchen, and distribution operations to a new 335,000-square-foot campus at State Highway 151 and Old Highway 90 on San Antonio's West Side.
+This site was specifically selected after an internal survey revealed that the majority of their employees lived along that corridor.

+After shutting down its flagship downtown location and operations, company leadership noted that specific redevelopment or disposition plans for the prime downtown real estate are still in the works.